-This is a class hierarchy for drawing simple meshes with support for loading rigid models from Visual Studio 3D Starter Kit .CMO files and legacy DirectX SDK .SDKMESH files.
+This is a class hierarchy for drawing simple meshes with support for loading models from Visual Studio 3D Starter Kit .CMO files and legacy DirectX SDK .SDKMESH files.
 It is an implementation of a mesh renderer similar to the XNA Game Studio Model, ModelMesh

 A Model consists of one or more ModelMesh instances.
 The ModelMesh instances can be shared by multiple instances of Model.
 A ModelMesh instance consists of one or more ModelMeshPart instances.